truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 1. Type <kbd>1</kbd> and then press <kbd>Enter</kbd> to open the **Configure Network Interfaces** screen.
 2. Use either <kbd>Tab</kbd> or the arrow keys to select the interface assigned as your primary network interface.
-   If you have more than one interface installed and wired to your network, the primary interface is **eno1**.
+   If you have more than one interface installed and wired to your network, the primary interface is typically **eno1**.
 3. Type in the IP address then use either <kbd>Tab</kbd> or the arrow keys to move through the menu and down to select **Save**, and then press <kbd>Enter</kbd>.
 4. Type <kbd>q</kbd> to return to the main Console setup menu.

 ### Configuring Settings in the SCALE UI
-After logging into the SCALE UI Enterprise customers see the End User License Agreement (EULA) screen the first time they log in.
+SCALE UI Enterprise customers see the End User License Agreement (EULA) screen the first time they log in.
 Sign the agreement to open the main SCALE **Dashboard**.
-Next you must apply the system license.
+Apply the system license next.

 Go to **System Settings > General** and click **Add License** on the **Support** widget.
 Copy your license and paste it into the **License** field, then click **Save License**.
 The **Reload** dialog opens.
 Click **Reload Now**.
 Controller A restarts, and displays the EULA for controller B. Sign the EULA agreement for controller B, and add the license.